sdecoret - stock.adobe.com

 Read more about data protection in APAC

-- Singapore is reviewing its personal data protection laws to keep up with the changing technology landscape, such as the growing adoption of the IoT where seeking consent from consumers for the collection and use of personal data may not be practical.
+- Singapore is reviewing its personal data protection laws to keep up with the changing technology landscape, such as growing adoption of the internet of things where seeking consent from consumers for the collection and use of personal data may not be practical.

 - Faced with the double whammy of complying with Australia’s upcoming data breach notification requirement and Europe’s new data protection regime, Australian firms are behind where they need to be in their compliance efforts.

-- Singapore organisations are among the least prepared in the world for GDPR, which will impose restrictions on any organisation that deals with the personal data of EU residents.
+- Singapore organisations are among the least prepared in the world for GDPR, which imposes restrictions on any organisation that deals with the personal data of EU residents.